Remove a Restraining Order Newark NJ

 We argued these points to the Court and the Judge agreed.
 The Judge vacated and dismissed the final restraining order (FRO) after 21 years.
 This was a great result for our client and the Tormey Law Firm LLC.

-How do I get rid of an old restraining order in Newark NJ?
+How do I get rid of an old restraining order in Essex County NJ?